frequency-chain/docs/pages/glossary.md

 Message Source Accounts (MSAs) are distinct from Token Accounts and unique to Frequency.
 They ensure protocol related data items have verifiable authorship.
 End users with MSAs are not required to have FRQCY Tokens or Capacity to interact with Frequency, but may instead choose to delegate tasks that require Capacity to Providers.
-See[Message Source Accounts](./Identity/MessageSourceAccounts.md).
+See [Message Source Accounts](./Identity/MessageSourceAccounts.md).

 ## MSA Id